hbomb79/digital_website/HexSlide Readme.md

 	The speed is how fast ( in ms ) the slide fades in and out

 ### pauseOnHover ( boolean )
-	If true, the slide show will not auto play if the user moves mouse onto slideshow, and wont restart until the user moves mouse off of slideshow
+	If true, the slide show will not auto play if the user moves mouse onto slide-show, and wont restart until the user moves mouse off of slide-show

 ### autoPlay ( boolean )
-	If true the slide show will use the interval to automatically play the slideshow
+	If true the slide show will use the interval to automatically play the slide-show

 ### navigation ( boolean )
-	If true Back and Next buttons will be created and can be used to navigate the slideshow
+	If true Back and Next buttons will be created and can be used to navigate the slide-show

 ### alwaysShowNav ( boolean )
-	If true, the navigation and indicators will not hide them selves when the user is not hovering on the slideshow
+	If true, the navigation and indicators will not hide them selves when the user is not hovering on the slide-show

 ### stopAutoOnNav ( boolean )
 	If true autoPlay will be disabled when the user navigates ( using forward/back or indicator )